Execution Risk

 Slippage

-While deUSD mitigates much of the tail risks around sustained negative funding rates, it introduces additional execution-related risks (which the OCF is built to cover).
+While deUSD mitigates much of the tail risks around sustained negative funding rates, it introduces additional execution-related risks (which the EBF is built to cover).

-The OCF serves less as a traditional "insurance fund" to protect against sustained negative funding rates: instead, its built to cover execution related costs from moving backing to (and from) sDAI.
+The EBF serves less as a traditional "insurance fund" to protect against sustained negative funding rates: instead, its built to cover execution related costs from moving backing to (and from) sUSDS.

-As described in the Over Collateralization Fund (OCF) page, deUSD reduces exposure to funding rates as funding rates become more negative.
-It does so via the health of the OCF - as this decreases, more and more of the backing moves to sDAI.
+As described in the Execution Buffer Fund page, deUSD reduces exposure to funding rates as funding rates become more negative.
+It does so via the health of the EBF - as this decreases, more and more of the backing moves to sDAI.

 Performance Issues